BroadbandForum/usp/specification/mtp/mqtt/index.md

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`DISCONNECT`, etc.).

-**R-MQTT.35** - USP Endpoints utilizing MQTT clients for message transport SHOULD send a `DISCONNECT` packet when shutting down a MQTT connection.
+**R-MQTT.35** - USP Endpoints utilizing MQTT clients for message transport SHOULD send a `DISCONNECT` packet when shutting down an MQTT connection.

 MQTT 5.0 specifies the `AUTH` packet to use for extended authentication.
 Implementations can make use of extended authentication but should only do so if they are sure that all clients and servers will support the same authentication mechanisms.